 At the Waring Vision Institute in Charleston SC, Dr. George Waring provides an impressive level of care and experience in performing LASIK surgery.
 Dr. Waring is an ophthalmologist who is internationally recognized for his contributions to the development of newer, better, and more effective treatments for a range of eye conditions and diseases.
-You can be confident that your treatment is being performed by a world-renown specialist, in a luxurious clinic built to cater to patient needs.
+You can be confident that your treatment is being performed by a world-renown specialist, in a luxurious clinic built to cater to the client's needs.

-LASIK Eye Surgery Charleston, SC
+LASIK Eye Surgery in Charleston, SC

 Dr. Waring has the medical knowledge and the experience to ensure your LASIK surgery yields the most positive results possible.
 We offer the latest-generation, state-of-the-art systems for LASIK surgery.
-Our highly-skilled medical staff assists in the LASIK procedure, and is focused upon patient health and safety from start to finish.
+Our highly-skilled medical staff assists in the LASIK procedure, and is focused upon client health and safety from start to finish.

 Am I a candidate for LASIK?

-LASIK surgery is not the right procedure for every patient.
+LASIK Charleston SC surgery is not the right procedure for every client.
 You must be over the age of 18 to qualify for the procedure.
 To ensure that you are a candidate for LASIK, you schedule a consultation with us, so we can evaluate your eye condition, and determine whether this treatment will be effective and safe for you.
 LASIK must be performed on healthy eyes, so if you have dry eye syndrome, any type of eye injury, or an eye infection, you are probably not a good candidate for the procedure until those issues are fully resolved.

-Patients must have sufficient thickness of the cornea.
+Clients must have sufficient thickness of the cornea.
 LASIK surgery works by reshaping the cornea, so if your cornea is too thin or has irregular thickness, you are not a candidate for LASIK.
 If your pupils are too large, LASIK is not right for you as it will make your eyes too sensitive to light.

 The ideal candidate for LASIK is in good physical health, is over the age of 18, and is not pregnant.
-Patients with vision that is rapidly worsening are not good candidates for LASIK.
+Clients with vision that is rapidly worsening are not good candidates for LASIK.
 If your vision has been stable for at least a year, LASIK is likely a very effective treatment to give you crisp, clear vision - at last.